NyanNat/Intersection-Reinforcement-AIGym/README.md

+##Traffic Control Intersection Task Reinforcement Learning Environment

-This is an simulation of real life intersection for traffic control task on intersection.
+This is an simulation of real life intersection for traffic control task on intersection in OpenAi Gym.
 The environment contains 13 lanes which consisted of 6 lanes for traffic influx, 5 lanes for traffic outpour and 2 connecting lanes.

 There are 10 traffic lights throughout all intersection to control these intersections, each located according to the provided picture denoted by red or green lines.